-Next steps would be for TAC to provide a preliminary list of recommended projects that would go before NVTA committees in February/March.
-ATAC will be performing a complete streets checklist review in February/March.
-Staff is hoping to take a final list of projects to the NVTA Board in April.
+Next steps are for TAC to provide a preliminary list of recommended projects for the NVTA Board's approval at their April 2017 meeting.
+ATAC will be perform a complete streets checklist review at their February/March meeting(s).

 FISCAL IMPACT